gvwilson/fiction/iffy/index.md

 on bare and lifeless rock
 when the world is changing more rapidly than it has in hundreds of millions of years?
-The answer is that you don't.
+The answer is that you don't,
+because any balance you find will almost immediately be swept away.
 What you do instead,
-if you are passionate and desperate and willing to do what others are not, is create something that will do it in your place.
+if you are passionate and desperate and willing to do what others are not, is create something that will shape the future in your place.
 You tell oligarchs desperate to escape the catastrophe they have made that their only hope lies on other worlds so that they will fund development of terraforming machines.